XinhuiLi/xinhuili.github.io/_pages/about.md

 I used to be an engineer dreaming to connect brains and computers, now I am growing as a scientist attempting to solve fundamental questions in neuroscience and computer science.
 My current research interests include multimodal neuroimaging and unsupervised representation learning.
 To better understand different aspects of brains, I am developing a multidataset subspace analysis framework including both linear and nonlinear latent variable models to identify linked sources from multimodal neuroimaging datasets.
 Apart from my job, I am curious about biological and artificial intelligent algorithms and systems.
 I believe that understanding principles of neural computation will help us to develop more flexible artificial intelligence algorithms and build more energy-efficient machines.

+I feel grateful to have genuine and inspiring collaborators along my scientific journey, especially my partner [Yannan](https://yannan-chen.github.io/index.html), who always reminds me to "focus on pursuing a fundamental understanding of the natural world".
 Please feel free to reach out if you want to discuss any questions or collaboration opportunities.
-I would also like to hear your [feedback](https://forms.gle/rbkPYpf9LxscFWhc7) so I can learn and grow.
+I would also love to hear your [feedback](https://forms.gle/rbkPYpf9LxscFWhc7) so I can learn and grow.